 Save the Cat

-Blake Snyder’s Save the Cat is a 2005 book that lays out a 15 step structure for screenwriting structure.
+Blake Snyder’s Save the Cat is a 2005 book that lays out a 15-step structure for screenwriting.
 Save the Cat beat sheet starts with the “opening image,” which is an introduction to the world, and ends with the “final image,” which is a snapshot of the world after the story’s events; sandwiched between are plot points that guide writers on a tried and true path of cause and effect.

 In our next video, we apply Blake Snyder’s Save the Cat story structure to Interstellar.

-What is a Plot? • Plot Examples: Interstellar Save the Cat
+Plot Examples: Save the Cat • Subscribe on YouTube

 The Hero’s Journey / The Story Circle